 For a similar article on employee benefits, read and share the Helping your Business-Owner Clients Thrive in the Pandemic and Beyond video with your clients to showcase how employee benefits can activate positive change in the lives of their employees.

-For more information on employee benefits plans contact Agile Benefits, the TPA (Third Party Administration) division of PPI Benefits.
+For more information on employee benefits plans contact Agile Benefits.

 - Heymann, Chris.
 Benefits Canada.
 Benefits Trends: Hard Dollars of Depression.
 February 1, 2008.

 - Benefits Canada.
 Stigma preventing employees from seeking mental-health help: report.
 March 24, 2021.

 - Canadian Mental Health Association.
 The Relationship between Mental Health, Mental Illness and Chronic Physical Conditions.
 December, 2008.